-Every day, healthcare distributors connect 1,500 manufacturers to 330,000 sites of care1, while maintaining a 0.4 percent net profit margin (after taxes)2.
+Every day, healthcare distributors connect more than 1,200 manufacturers to 330,000 sites of care1, while maintaining a 0.3 percent net profit margin (after taxes)2.
 The industry can better understand the nature of shortages given the industry's unique vantage point into the healthcare supply chain; in fact, the industry has visibility into both upstream sourcing and manufacturing processes as well as downstream activity (toward sites of care and ultimately, consumers).

-Additionally, healthcare distributors have the tools to support government stockpiles, offer product alternatives and fair-share allocation programs, and forecast demand from public health events that may shift demand to manage disruptions, including drug shortages, without significantly impacting patient care.
-Fair-share allocation programs prevent hoarding and other practices that distort the market by assessing the available supply and customer needs to limit the amount each customer may buy to ensure products are available to as many customers as possible.
+Additionally, healthcare distributors have the tools to support government stockpiles, offer product alternatives and allocation programs, and forecast demand from public health events that may shift demand to manage disruptions, including drug shortages, without significantly impacting patient care.
+Allocation programs prevent hoarding and other practices that distort the market by assessing the available supply and customer needs to ensure products are available to as many customers as possible.